What is the Electoral Roll?

 - the parish’s representatives on the deanery synod.

-In addition, those who live outside the Parish but are on the Electoral Roll enjoy all the rights and privileges that go with being resident in the village (for example, baptisms and weddings).
+In addition, those who live outside the Parish but are on the Electoral Roll enjoy all the rights and privileges that go with being resident in the parish (for example, baptisms and weddings).
 However, if you live outside the Parish and want to come onto the Electoral Roll, you have to have been worshipping at Holy Trintiiy & St Saviour's for a minimum period of six months.

 Numbers are important in the present climate in which the Church of England needs to be aware of the commitment of its people.
 Church morale is affected by statistics and while it would be wrong to inflate the significance of the Roll it would be a missed opportunity to ignore it.